 The Complainant also alleges that neither license nor authorization has been granted to the Respondent to use the Complainant's trademark "CCLEANER".
 The past panel decision Avast Software sro v, Victor Chernyshov, CAC Case no.101568 is precedent for the concrete case.

-The Complainant argues that the disputed domain name looks like an updated version of official websites of the Complainant as it contains the Complainant's registered trademark "CCLEANER" with the year 2019.
-Thus, the Complainant argues that the Respondent is not using the domain name in connection with bona fide offering of goods or services or a legitimate noncommercial or fair use.
+The Complainant argues that the Respondent is not using the disputed domain name in connection with bona fide offering of goods or services or a legitimate noncommercial or fair use.